-The benefits of credit insuranceWhile credit insurance can fit comfortably within any credit management strategy, it compares favourably with alternatives on grounds of:
+The benefits of credit insuranceWhile credit insurance can fit comfortably within any credit management strategy, it compares favourably with alternatives on the grounds of:

 - There’s no need to sacrifice a portion of the invoice amount so the company can maintain a healthy profit margin.

-- Credit insurance generally includes access to complementary credit management services including business information and collections.
+- Credit insurance generally includes access to complementary credit management services, including business information and collections.